Medically reviewed by Amy Gorin, MS, RDN

 For more personalized and specific recommendations, make sure to consult a registered dietitian with expertise in pregnancy nutrition.
 You can find one at eatright.org.

 Pregnancy Supplements for a Prenatal Diet

-During a plant-based pregnancy, you'll want to take a prenatal vitamin.
+If you're having a vegetarian or vegan pregnancy, you'll want to take a prenatal vitamin.
 You may also want to consider taking an algae-based omega-3 supplement.
 Here are some over-the-counter prenatal vitamins to consider:

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

-Are you having a plant-based pregnancy?
+I'd love to hear from you!
+Are you having a plant-forward pregnancy?
 What are your top vegetarian pregnancy tips?
 What's your go-to vegan prenatal vitamin?
-Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.